 Again: I was kind of losing interest in photography but digital SLR, HDR, Panorama software, Photoshop and the Internet made it all come back!

-Back to the goal of this About page, i.e. how this web site came about and why all photos are licensed CC BY-NC 4.0.
+Back to the goal of this About page, i.e. how this web site came about and why most of my phots are licensed under Creative Commons.

 In 2008 I started with PiCasa and a Blog to showcase my old slides and negatives plus my latest digital pictures.